Italy government scraps planned meeting with Finmeccanica

 "As the parties concerned have decided not to go ahead with such merger plan, the Prime Minister has decided to cancel the meeting."

-Analysts have said that Finmeccanica could expand cooperation or even consider a merger with French aerospace and defence electronics specialist Thales (TCFP.PA).
+Analysts have said that Finmeccanica could expand cooperation or even consider a merger with French aerospace and defence electronics specialist Thales.